astral4/site/ssg/README.md

 - `title` (string)
   - string to be used as the output page's title
 - `slug` (string)
-  - string used to determine the output page's path (e.g. `all-about-animals` will make have the program write to `<output dir>/writing/all-about-animals/`)
+  - string used to determine the output page's path (e.g. `all-about-animals` will have the program write to `<output dir>/writing/all-about-animals/`)
   - cannot contain `/`, `\`, or `:`
   - must be unique across all Markdown files
 - `created` (string)